jim-schwoebel/allie/README.md

 ## folder structures

-Here is a table with all the folders and what they are intended to be used for.
+Here is a table that describes the folder structure for this repository.
+These descriptions could help guide how you can quickly get started with featurizing and modeling data samples.

 | folder name | description of folder |
 | ------- | ------- |